Iosif Andriasov

 Iosif Arshakovich Andriasov, also Ovsep Andreasian (Ио́сиф Арша́кович Андриа́сов; 7 April 1933 in Moscow – 16 November 2000 in New York City), was a composer-symphonist, a moral philosopher, and a teacher.

 Iosif Andriasov was born in Moscow on April 7, 1933, to an Armenian family.
 He is a graduate of Moscow Conservatory, where he studied composition with Professor Evgeny Golubev.
-In 1964, Andriasov became a member of the Union of Soviet Composers on the recommendation of Dmitri Shostakovich, from whom his music obviously is inspired, whilst still maintaining an original quality.
+In 1964 Andriasov became a member of the Union of Soviet Composers on the recommendation of Dmitri Shostakovich, from whom his music obviously is inspired, whilst still maintaining an original quality.

 The Head of the Armenian-Gregorian Church, Vazgen I, Catolikos of All Armenians, awarded Iosif Andriasov the Special Charter with Recognition and Blessing for his contributions to music and ethics.
-In 1974, for his Second Symphony, Iosif Andriasov won the Soviet Composers' Competition to represent Soviet music at the USSR National Celebration.
+In 1974 for his Second Symphony, Iosif Andriasov won the Soviet Composers' Competition to represent Soviet music at the USSR National Celebration.
 Iosif Andriasov received many international awards in recognition of his services to music and ethics.

-His wife is musicologist Marta Andriasova and son New York born composer Arshak Andriasov.
+His wife is musicologist Marta Andriasova.
+His son is New York born composer Arshak Andriasov.
+Iosif Andriasov's daughter is The Juilliard School concert pianist Maria Andriasova, Laureate of The Gulbenkian Prize, Lisbon, Portugal.